IS IT A SCAM?

 10. Remember, no reputable breeder will ask for the full price of a puppy until you actually take possession of your puppy but some do ask for a deposit.

-11. If they seem really pushy for the sale and hear back from them immediately you are probably communicating with a scammer.
+11. If they seem really pushy for the sale and hear back from them immediately you are possibly communicating with a scammer.

 In the end, the best way to avoid finding yourself as a victim of online puppy scam or inadvertently supporting cruel breeding is not to feel sorry for the puppies by purchasing from them.
 It only gives a reason to breed more.
-Do your homework!
+Do your homework and follow your gut!

-I hope this helps in the search of a best friend.
-The following link has excellent information from the BBB including statistic’s on Puppy Scams.
+I hope this helps in the search of a best friend and family member.
+The following links has excellent information from the BBB including statistic’s on Puppy Scams.
 I hope this helps you further in your search.